johnkerl/miller/docs/src/reference-main-flag-list.md

 * `--headerless-csv-output or --ho or --headerless-tsv-output`: Print only CSV/TSV data lines; do not print CSV/TSV header lines.
 * `--implicit-csv-header or --headerless-csv-input or --hi or --implicit-tsv-header`: Use 1,2,3,... as field labels, rather than from line 1 of input files.
 Tip: combine with `label` to recreate missing headers.
 * `--lazy-quotes`: Accepts quotes appearing in unquoted fields, and non-doubled quotes appearing in quoted fields.
+* `--no-auto-unsparsify`: For CSV/TSV output: if the record keys change from one row to another, emit a blank line and a new header line.
+This is non-compliant with RFC 4180 but it helpful for heterogeneous data.
 * `--no-implicit-csv-header or --no-implicit-tsv-header`: Opposite of `--implicit-csv-header`.
 This is the default anyway -- the main use is for the flags to `mlr join` if you have main file(s) which are headerless but you want to join in on a file which does have a CSV/TSV header.
 Then you could use `mlr --csv --implicit-csv-header join --no-implicit-csv-header -l your-join-in-with-header.csv ... your-headerless.csv`.
 * `--quote-all`: Force double-quoting of CSV fields.
 * `-N`: Keystroke-saver for `--implicit-csv-header --headerless-csv-output`.